miroslavpopovic/it-events/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

 If you want to add an event to the list, please submit a pull request.
 Note that list is for IT events and mostly for software development events and conferences.
+User group events can be added, if they are online or have a big audience.
+International or English events are preferred.
 Pull requests that don't match the topic will be rejected.

 ## Pull request conventions